Saauan/saauan.github.io/_pages/home.md

 I am a researcher interested in the environmental footprint of Artificial Intelligence, and more particularly, the impact of Large Language Models (LLMs).

-Nowadays, I am focused on Large Language Models for code, and the energy consumption of their usage and of the code they generate.
+Nowadays, I am focused on LLMs for code, and the energy consumption of their usage and of the code they generate.

 <!-- <div class="container">
 <div class="row">